python-rapidjson/python-rapidjson/docs/load.rst

    :param int chunk_size: read the stream in chunks of this size at a time
    :param bool allow_nan: *compatibility* flag equivalent to ``number_mode=NM_NAN``
    :returns: An equivalent Python object.
+   :raises ValueError: if an invalid argument is given
+   :raises JSONDecodeError: if `string` is not a valid ``JSON`` value

    The function has the same behaviour as :func:`loads()`, except for the kind of the first argument that is expected to be file-like object instead of a string: